rajmann/nerdle_myaccount/replit.md

   - Included email verification check like other preference toggles
   - Added toast notifications for user feedback on save/error states
   - Prepared for future backend integration with TODO comments for API calls
+  - **FIXED**: Corrected conditional logic so when toggle is OFF (default): only Nerdle games shown, + button hidden; when ON: all games shown, + button visible

 ### 2025-08-06: Header Redesign to Match Nerdle Website
 - **COMPLETED**: Updated header layout to match nerdlegame.com design